-Above all, this collection makes clear the enormous relevance and contributions of social geographies, not only to our understanding of a wide range of global and local issues, but also to working for change for a better world alongside communities, policy makers and social movements.
+Above all, it makes clear the relevance and contributions of social geographies not only to understanding a wide range of global and local issues, but to social change alongside communities, policy-makers and social movements.

 Part I Introductions1.
 Creating More Social Geographies, Newcastle Social Geographies Collective2.
 Theories in Social Geographies, Robert Shaw3.
 Researching Social Geographies, Rachel Pain and Peter HopkinsPart II Foundations4.
 Space and Time, Robert Shaw5.
 Scale, Quan Gao6.
 Social Change, Alastair Bonnett7.
 Justice, Craig Jones and Michael Richardson8.
 Indigeneity, Stefan Rzedzian9.
 Nation and Nationalism, Matthew C. Benwell10.
 Urban/rural, Wen Lin and Ruth McAreavey11.
 Everyday, Alison Stenning, with Leah Chan, Lottie Rhodes and Katy Smith12.
 Emotion, Matej Blazek, with Leah Chan, Lottie Rhodes and Katy SmithPart III Divisions13.
 Race, Raksha Pande14.
 Religion, Kawtar Najib and Robin Finlay15.
 Class, Anoop Nayak16.
 Gender, Michael Richardson, Raksha Pande and Ged Ridley17.
 Sexualities, Graeme Mearns and Carl Bonner-Thompson18.
 Disability, Janice McLaughlin19.
 Age, Peter Hopkins and Rachel Pain20.
 Intersectionality, Alessandro Boussalem, Nathar Iqbal and Peter HopkinsPart IV Issues21.
 Housing, Julia Heslop and Helen Jarvis22.
 Wealth and Poverty, Roger Burrows23.
 Health, Clare Bambra and Ali Copeland 24.
 Education, Simon Tate25.
 Policing the City, Elaine Campbell26.
 Migration and Diaspora, Maddy Thompson and Robin Finlay27.
 Encounter, Nathar Iqbal28.
 Social Reproduction, Al James29.
 Performance, Ruth Raynor30.
 Data, Niall Cunningham31.
 Digital, Graeme Mearns and Carl Bonner-Thompson 32.
 Sustainability, Gareth Powells33.
 Environmental Justice, Joe Herbert34.
 Food and More-than-human Geographies, Suzanne Hocknell